-A recent data breach affected 70 million Americans and Canadians and made headlines around the world.
+The Target data breach affected 70 million Americans and Canadians and made headlines around the world.
 The costs to the company responsible for the customer information were significant.
 Not only did they hire a third party to conduct a thorough forensic investigation, but affected customers also had to be tracked down and notified of the breach.
 Now the company is offering one year of complimentary credit monitoring to those affected.
 Those are significant costs for any business to bear, regardless of size.

 While larger companies may seem more appealing to criminals due to the volume of data, the majority of cyber criminals target medium to small businesses.
 They’re considered to be more vulnerable as they may not have the same security precautions in place.
 In fact, 31% of all cyber crimes were against businesses with less than 250 employees.

 Whether you own a large or small business, you may want to consider cyber liability insurance.
 Cyber liability coverage can protect your business against risks associated with online usage.
 Your company’s electronic data is not included in typical business liability policies.
 If you’re concerned about the security of your online assets, contact your BrokerLink broker to discuss purchasing cyber liability coverage.

 There are a number of different policies available, depending on the specifics of your business.
 For example, a landscaping business would likely have different requirements than an online retailer or financial advisor.
 Factors like the size and nature of your business, number of customers and the type of data will affect which cyber liability product is right for you.